 † For more information about this side effect, see “Side effect specifics” below.

 ‡ An allergic reaction is possible after using Rexulti.
-But this side effect wasn’t reported in clinical studies.
+But this side effect wasn’t reported in clinical trials.

 For some people, this weight gain can be serious.
 Some people in these trials stopped taking Rexulti due to weight gain.

 How much weight you might gain can depend on a variety of factors.
-These include your dosage of Rexulti, your condition, your diet and your exercise level, and other conditions you have.
+These include your dosage of Rexulti, your condition, your diet, your exercise level, and other conditions you have.